Frosthaven/cyberpunk-ff06b5-research/docs/index.md

 Welcome to the **Cyber Conspiracy Research Initiative**.

 This is a place where I document the strange things I find in Night City.
-It's also the where I turn my mid-dig psycho-babbling into a more approachable repository of information.
+It's also where I turn my mid-dig psycho-babbling into a more approachable repository of information.
 There are many rabbit holes to explore - each one stranger than the last. **I hope you enjoy reading** the theories and findings I have assembled here.
 If not for genuine interest, then perhaps for the